 Most of us know what water skiing is – it’s just literally skiing behind a boat on the water with two skis!
 Pulled by a rope and strapped in just as if you were on the mountain, but usually it’s a warmer experience!

 Water skiing using one ski (dominant foot in front of the other foot, also called “slalom skiing”).

-OK, so now that watersports are your thing and you’ve undoubtedly made some awesome new friends that have taken you out on their boat a few times – it’s time to take matters into your own hands and buy that boat you’ve always dreamed of having!
+OK, so now that waters ports are your thing and you’ve undoubtedly made some awesome new friends that have taken you out on their boat a few times – it’s time to take matters into your own hands and buy that boat you’ve always dreamed of having!
+First you’ll have to ask yourself whether it makes sense to buy a new boat versus a used boat, based on your needs.
+New boats will obviously offer the latest wake sports technology onboard, but used boats can cost less and still be perfect for your needs.
 Let’s take a look at some of the options out there.

 With so many different options out there, it’s hard to nail down what will be best for you and YOUR needs.
 Depending on your sport, there are some key factors to consider when buying a boat.
 Each sport has different needs and there are better choices than others.
-This article will help guide you to find the best boat option for you and get you shredding up on the water sooner, rather than later!
+Below we’ll cover the different categories of wake boats to guide you in your search to find the best boat option for you and get you shredding up on the water sooner, rather than later!

 If you’re a water skier, then you’re in luck!
 For the most part, you can pretty much waterski behind any boat, however the smoother the wake, the better.
 What’s this mean for you?
 You’re options are basically endless.
 From jet boats to boats with inboard engines to outboard engines, they will all work for you.